MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/availability-and-disaster-recovery-under-the-hood.md

 When HA is enabled, each primary physical shard in the cluster is paired with a standby shard.
 The standby shard mirrors the compute and storage configuration of its primary counterpart.
 This results in **six data replicas per shard**—three on the primary shard and three on the standby.
 In regions with [availability zones (AZs)](/azure/reliability/availability-zones-overview), primary and standby shards are deployed in separate zones.

 Data is synchronously replicated between each primary and standby shard.
 Writes are acknowledged only after being successfully committed to both shards, ensuring strong consistency within the HA cluster.
-In other words, a standby physical shard is an always up-to-date full replica of its primary node providing *strong consistency* within the highly available cluster.
+In other words, a standby physical shard is an always up-to-date full replica of its primary physical shard providing *strong consistency* within the highly available cluster.

 :::image type="content" source="media/availability-and-dr-under-the-hood/mongodb-vcore-cluster-with-ha.gif" alt-text="Diagram of high availability enablement in an Azure Cosmos DB for MongoDB vCore cluster.":::
 *Figure 2.
 Azure Cosmos DB for MongoDB vCore cluster with and without in-region high availability (HA) enabled.*